ktr-hubrt/VAD-LLaMA/README.md

-This is an official implementation of VAD-LLaMA.
+This is an official implementation of VAD-LLaMA: Video Anomaly Detection and Explanation via Large Language Models.
+Pdf version is available ar https://arxiv.org/abs/2401.05702.

 # Environment Setup